Best Oil ETFs to Watch in 2023

 You can trade the United States Oil Fund ETF using CFDs (contracts for difference).
 This means you can trade both long and short and potentially profit from rising and falling prices.

-2. Lyxor STOXX Europe 600 Oil & Gas UCITS ETF (OIL)
+2. iShares STOXX Europe 600 Oil & Gas UCITS ETF

-The Lyxor STOXX Europe 600 Oil & Gas UCITS ETF is a more diversified product that focuses on investments within the oil and gas industry.
+The iShares STOXX Europe 600 Oil & Gas UCITS ETF (EXH1) is a more diversified product that focuses on investments within the oil and gas industry.
 The aim of the fund is to track the benchmark index STOXX Europe 600 Oil & Gas which focuses on the largest stocks within the oil and gas industry in Europe.

-As of March 2022, the fund’s biggest holdings included 30.28% in Royal Dutch Shell, 15.1% in BP PLC, 14.73% in Total SA, 7.31% in Statoil ASA, 6.85% in ENI Spa and holdings in other oil, gas and renewable energy companies.
+As of March 2024, the fund’s biggest holdings included 30.28% in Royal Dutch Shell, 15.1% in BP PLC, 14.73% in Total SA, 7.31% in Statoil ASA, 6.85% in ENI Spa and holdings in other oil, and gas and renewable energy companies.

-3. iShares Oil & Gas Exploration & Production UCITS ETF (IOGP)
+3. iShares Oil & Gas Exploration & Production UCITS ETF

 iShares by BlackRock is one of the world’s largest ETF providers.
-The iShares Oil & Gas Exploration & Production UCITS ETF is designed to track the performance of an index that is composed of the biggest global companies involved in the exploration of oil and gas production.
+The iShares Oil & Gas Exploration & Production UCITS ETF (IOGP) is designed to track the performance of an index that is composed of the biggest global companies involved in the exploration of oil and gas production.

-As of 22 March 2022, the fund had 83 holdings in countries all over the world including the United States, Canada, Australia, Russia, Japan and elsewhere.
+This fund provides investors with the opportunity to capitalise on the sector without trying to pick the best individual stock, thus providing a more diversified and broader exposure.
+The fund had 83 holdings in countries all over the world including the United States, Canada, Australia, Russia, Japan and elsewhere.
 Some of the fund’s top holdings included 10.17% in EOG Resources, 10.10% in Canadian Natural Resources Ltd, 10.04% in ConocoPhillips and many others.

 If you want to get more in-depth information about oil ETFs, have a look at the video below where a professional trader discusses the recent bullish performance in oil and shines a light on different ETFs that could be of interest to traders.

-How do Oil ETFs Work?
+How Do Oil ETFs Work?

 The securities the fund management company invests in can vary from shares in an oil or gas-related company, or it could be buying oil directly or through derivatives such as futures and options.